 How Might Young Adults Benefit From “Social Prescribing”?

-One of the biggest obstacles for young women leaving residential treatment is building healthy relationships.
+One of the biggest obstacles for teens leaving residential treatment is building healthy relationships.
 It can be difficult for them to transition from a supportive environment surrounded by peers to living independently and not knowing who or where to turn toward for support.
 Many young adults enter residential treatment struggling with social isolation or making connections based on shared negative experiences or interest in risky behaviors.
 While they may have begun to shift their perspectives of relationships in treatment, it is easy for them to feel isolated once they leave and do not have the same kind of built-in peer support.
 Young adults who struggle with loneliness and social anxiety may benefit from finding healthy social activities that they are passionate about and connecting with others that share similar interests.

 Social Activities Offered Through Transitional Programs